wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1703231177/prometheus-231218-2958x1488_sgbpan.png"><img alt="prometheus-231218-2958x1488.png" width="1531" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1703231177/prometheus-231218-2958x1488_sgbpan.png"></a>

 1. The main component of Prometheus is a <strong>run service</strong> (written in <a target="_blank" href="https://wilsonmar.github.io/golang/">Golang</a>).
-1. The service <strong>scrapes</strong> (pulls, gathers) metrics from <strong>target hosts</strong> running applications by interacting with
+1. The service <strong>scrapes</strong> (pulls, gathers) metrics from <strong>target hosts</strong> defined in its <tt>targets.json</tt> file.
+In addition to statically-defined targets,
-1. <a href="#Exporters">job exporters</a> or other <strong>custom metric providers</strong> to expose metrics.
-This can be done
+1. Targets can be discovered by <strong>Service Discovery</strong> such as DNS, <a target="_blank" href="https://kubernetes.io/docs/concepts/services-networking/service/">Kubernetes Services</a>, or HashiCorp Consul services.
+The frequency of scraping and other settings are defined in the <tt>prometheus.yml</tt> file.

+1. Each target interacts with Prometheus through a <a href="#Exporters">job exporter</a> service installed on each host.
+There is a WMI exporter on Windows and another type of exporter on Linux.
-1. either directly or via an intermediary <strong>push gateway</strong> for short-lived jobs.
+1. This can be done via an intermediary <strong>push gateway</strong> for short-lived jobs.
+1. Exporters reference <strong>custom metric providers</strong> which expose specific metrics.

 1. Unlike the legacy "statsd" daemon which is concerned only with system-level metrics such as CPU, Memory, etc., the tool Prometheus (at <a target="_blank" href="https://prometheus.io/">https://prometheus.io</a>) gathers metrics from targets at the cluster, node, and microservice API levels.

-   In addition to static configurations, Prometheus can also

-1. <strong>discover targets</strong> to monitor with its <strong>Services Discovery</strong>.

-1. Prometheus stores scraped samples locally in its own multi-dimensional numeric <strong>time-series database</strong>.
-Unlike central data collectors (such as Splunk), each Prometheus server runs distributed standalone so thus not dependent on network storage or other remote services.
-So it's available even when other parts of the infrastructure are broken.

    <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/a90d6e30-c9f1-43ee-9778-5d5824a34690">NOTE</a>: A single Prometheus server can handle up to 1,000 scrape targets, at 100,000+ samples per second.
 But for larger deployments, multiple Prometheus servers can be deployed in a federated architecture, with a root Prometheus server scraping data from the child servers.

+1. Prometheus stores scraped samples locally in its own multi-dimensional numeric <strong>time-series database (TSDB)</strong>.

-1. <strong>Rules</strong> running in the Prometheus database either aggregate and record new time series from existing data.
+1. <strong>Rules</strong> defined in the Prometheus TSDB can be defined with filtering and aggregate new time series from data.

+   Each Prometheus server runs distributed standalone so thus not dependent on network storage or other remote services.
+So it's available even when other parts of the infrastructure are broken.

+   PROTIP: Data on Prometheus servers should be considered temporary because data on it can be lost if the server is restarted.

+1. Data on Prometheus should be frequently sent to a long-term storage system such as AWS S3, <a target="_blank" href="https://www.influxdata.com/">InfluxDB</a>, <a target="_blank" href="https://www.elastic.co/products/elasticsearch">Elasticsearch</a>, <a target="_blank" href="https://wilsonmar.github.io/microsoft-fabric/">Microsoft Fabric</a>, etc.

    PROTIP: Strategically send operational data to a central (for review by SOC) and local server health data to a local Prometheus server.
 This would require diligence at managing disk space and retention.
 But sending data to a cloud service would require as much work be more expensive.

+1. PROTIP: Cloud storage mechanism has a <strong>backup</strong> mechanism to <strong>restore</strong> data in case of failure.
+Practice restoring data to a new server to ensure that the backup mechanism actually works.

+1. PROTIP: To minimize training and confusion, enterprise organizations typically have a preferred set of tools for <strong>analytics</strong> processing to generate <strong>graphs</strong> and <strong>dashboards</strong> for visualization.

+1. The same vendor who created Prometheus also created <a target="_blank" href="https://grafana.com/">Grafana</a> to present <strong>dashboards</strong> to visualize data.

+   <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: Grafana can also be used to visualize data from other sources such as <a target="_blank" href="https://www.influxdata.com/">InfluxDB</a>, <a target="_blank" href="https://www.elastic.co/products/elasticsearch">Elasticsearch</a>, <a target="_blank" href="https://wilsonmar.github.io/microsoft-fabric/">Microsoft Fabric</a>, etc.

+1. The Prometheus server can be configured to <strong>read</strong> data from remote sources -- perform <strong>remote read</strong>.

-1. Prometheus provides multiple modes of graphing and dashboarding support, but also exposes its time-series data to <strong>API clients</strong> such as <strong>Grafana</strong> which make <a href="#PromQL">PromQL</a> (Prometheus query language) to extract data in order to display <strong>visualizations</strong> on their websites.
+1. Prometheus exposes its time-series data to <strong>API clients</strong> such as <strong>Grafana</strong> which make <a href="#PromQL">PromQL</a> (Prometheus query language) to extract data in order to display <strong>visualizations</strong> on their websites.

    Because people can't be always watching such screens, Rules are also set in Prometheus to trigger <strong>alerts</strong> pushed to the <a href="#AlertManager">Alert Manager</a> which notifies end-points such as email, Slack, Pager Duty SMS, or other notification mechanisms.